-This section explains how to configure the following on the command line:
+This section explains how to configure the following options on the command line:

 - Configuration variables

 - Configuration scopes

 - User-defined configuration symbols

 - Environment variables

 - Location of WSDL and references

+- Multiple bus instances

 Setting configuration variables

 Artix enables you to override configuration variables at runtime by using arguments on the command line.
 These arguments are then passed to the Artix IT_Bus::init() call.
 Setting configuration variables on the command line takes precedence over variables in a configuration file.